Armdroid/Armdroid-Arduino-Library/README.txt

 Place the Armdroid library folder in your <arduinosketchfolder>/libraries/ folder.
 You may need to create the libraries subfolder if its your first library.
 Restart the IDE

+TROUBLESHOOTING

+Stepper motors not running smoothly, or momentarily change direction
+- try removing IC5 (74LS366) if installed, I am still investigating this issue.

+Welcome message not shown when connecting an Arduino Uno
+- i've had reports this message is not shown on startup, probably sometime to do with the changes in USB support and auto reset.
+Serial driver should still function.